panzerdp/dmitripavlutin.com/content/posts/047-render-props-cb-hell/index.md

 Unfortunately, the downside of the separated render functions is the difficulty to access the main component props.

-To access the props, you need to bind and pass manually the props through the call stack:
+Because to access the props you need to pass manually the props through the call stack:

 ```jsx{4,14,20}
 function DetectCityMessage(props) {